 Once that integration is complete, you can begin creating your marketing funnel.

-Once your product has been purchased, it’s now time to start your post-purchase onboarding communication with your new customer.
+Once a customer has purchased your digital product, it’s now time to start your post-purchase onboarding communication.

 The sequence you send at the point should contain: